endatabas/endb-book/src/reference/monitoring.md

 # Monitoring

+Endb exposes plaintext logs, Prometheus metrics, and optional OpenTelemetry tracing.
+Any one, or a combination, of these can be used to monitor an Endb instance.

 Some monitoring options are offered as flags.
 Set flags by setting the environment variable to `0` or `1` (ex. `ENDB_LOG_ANSI=0`).